1948 Atlantic hurricane season: Hurricane Three (Able)

 A strong tropical storm, named Able by the Air Weather Service in real time, was first identified on August 26 about 300 mi northeast of Saint John, as ship reports indicated winds of Force 9.
 However, it is likely that Able formed much farther east, possibly as a Cape Verde-type hurricane.
 The tropical cyclone quickly intensified to a hurricane, and it continued to steadily progress northwest.
 The storm strengthened into a Category 2 hurricane on August 27, and while turning west-northwestward it continued to intensify.
 The cyclone peaked as a 120 mph Category 3 hurricane by 1800 UTC on August 28, which was measured by a reconnaissance aircraft flight.
 Its forward motion slowed on August 29, and it began to weaken as it turned to the north on August 30.
 The tropical system weakened to a minimal hurricane, and it accelerated to the northeast on August 31.
 The storm soon became extratropical before striking southern Newfoundland on September 2.
 Over the next several days, the system slowly weakened, and its remnants turned east before dissipating south of southern Iceland on September 5.

-In anticipation of the storm, the U.S. Weather Bureau posted hurricane warnings from Wilmington to Cape Hatteras.
-On August 30, as the tropical cyclone began to turn to the north, the center was expected to pass over or near Cape Hatteras.
+In anticipation of the storm, the U.S. Weather Bureau posted hurricane warnings in North Carolina from Wilmington to Cape Hatteras on August 30, as the storm was expected to pass over or near the state.
 High tides occurred along the North Carolina coastline, which prompted evacuations and precautions in the area.
 The remnants of the storm brought strong winds to Atlantic Canada.
 In Nova Scotia, the storm severely disrupted electricity and communications between Halifax and Sydney.
 At the latter, many trees were uprooted, with several falling on streets and cars.
 In Newfoundland, a wind gust as strong as 81 mph was observed.
 The community of Port au Port was hard hit.
 Among the structures damaged included a store, which lost its roof, and a church, which the storm completely destroyed.
 Port au Port alone suffered about $200,000 (1948 CAD) in damage.
 Along the shore, a number of pleasure crafts were wrecked.
 Some other structures, trees, and boats were impacted or destroyed throughout the province.
 The communities along the south coast of Newfoundland collectively experienced about $400,000 (1948 CAD) in damage.
 Overall, the storm left over $989,000 (1948 CAD) in damage in Canada.